In the Historic Center of Mexico City

 Make sure you read my Day of the Dead experiences in Mexico City.

-What movies have you watched that are about Day of the Dead?
-Or, have a Day of the Dead procession in it.
+What movies have you watched that are about the Day of the Dead?
+Or, have you seen a Day of the Dead parade?

 Beautiful grand hotel photos.
 Love it